MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-225-Bank-Holding-Companies-Change-Bank-Control-Regulation-Y/subpart-A-General-Provisions/section-225.8.md

 ##### § 225.8 Capital planning. #####

-Link to an amendment published at 84 FR 59075, Nov.
-1, 2019.

 (a) *Purpose.* This section establishes capital planning and prior notice and approval requirements for capital distributions by certain bank holding companies.

 (b) *Scope and reservation of authority* - (1) *Applicability.* Except as provided in paragraph (c) of this section, this section applies to:

-(i) Any top-tier bank holding company domiciled in the United States with average total consolidated assets of $50 billion or more ($50 billion asset threshold);
+(i) Any top-tier bank holding company domiciled in the United States with average total consolidated assets of $100 billion or more ($100 billion asset threshold);

 (ii) Any other bank holding company domiciled in the United States that is made subject to this section, in whole or in part, by order of the Board;